freedomofpress/dangerzone/INSTALL.md

 > create the secure environment.

 ## Linux

+We support Ubuntu, Debian, and Fedora versions that are still within their respective servicing timelines, with a few twists:

+- Ubuntu: We follow upstream support with an extra cutoff date.
+No support for versions prior to the second oldest LTS release.
+- Fedora: We follow upstream support
+- Debian: current stable, oldstable and LTS releases.

 On Linux, Dangerzone uses [Podman](https://podman.io/) instead of Docker Desktop for creating an isolated environment.
 It will be installed automatically when installing Dangerzone.

 Dangerzone is available for:

 - Ubuntu 24.10 (oracular)
 - Ubuntu 24.04 (noble)
 - Ubuntu 22.04 (jammy)